Performance testing of gas-tight portable RPC for muography applications: Introduction

 Muography is a technique used for scanning by analysis of muon interactions with a target object~\cite{Bonechi:2019ckl,IAEA2022}.
 The interactions occur through various mechanisms, with absorption and multiple coulomb interaction being the most prominent ones.
 Important applications of muography include anomaly detection for maritime security~\cite{barnes2023cosmic}, monitoring of volcanic activity~\cite{muraves2022}, scanning of monuments and artefacts to safeguard our heritage~\cite{Moussawi:2023zkd}, etc. Muography provides non-destructive sub-surface imaging techniques with high penetration power.
 The accuracy of muography scans depend on several factors, with some of the important parameters being the tracking system geometry, the efficiency and position resolution of the muon tracking detector system.
 Differently from most particle physics experiments, however, particle detectors for muography must often fulfill additional requirements, such as portability, autonomy and robustness, in order to be potentially deployed in logistically challenging locations.

 To address these factors, our project proposes the use of a gas-tight portable RPC detector for muon detection, offering a cost-effective solution with high efficiency and position resolution that can be scaled to a large area~\cite{MuographyBook-RPCchapter}.
-Our portable RPC detector prototypes are being developed for non-destructive inspection of relatively small volumes, such as archaeological artefacts, where conventional radiography methods are not feasible.
+Our portable Resistive Plate Chamber (RPC) detector prototypes are being developed for non-destructive inspection of relatively small volumes, such as archaeological artefacts, where conventional radiography methods cannot be employed.

 This paper is organized as follows: Section~\ref{sec:Setup} describes the setup used in the performance measurements reported in this paper, while Section~\ref{sec:daq} illustrates the components of our Data AcQuisition (DAQ) system and Section~\ref{sec:analysis} reports our current offline selection and the performance results obtained.
-In Section~\ref{sec:Absorption}, we show the outcome of a measurement of the absorption of muons in a lead block, which illustrates the fitness of our current prototypes for muography applications.
+In Section~\ref{sec:Absorption}, we show the outcome of a measurement of the absorption of muons in a lead block, which illustrates the capability of our current prototypes for muography applications.
 Finally, in Section~\ref{sec:conclusions} we summarize this work and outline some of the next steps in this project.